junxit/us-congress-bills-110/metadata.md

 - 2007-07-30 — Mr. Filner moved to suspend the rules and pass the bill, as amended.
 - 2007-07-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8892-8895)
 - 2007-07-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8892-8895)
+- 2007-07-31 — Received in the Senate.
+- 2007-08-03 — Read twice and referred to the Committee on Veterans' Affairs.